nrwl/nx/docs/shared/tutorials/react-monorepo.md

 Each of these libraries

-- has a project details view where you can see the available tasks (e.g. running tests for just orders: `nx test orders`)
+- has a project details view where you can see the available tasks (e.g. running tests for just orders: `npx nx test orders`)
 - has its own `project.json` file where you can customize targets
 - has the name you specified in the generate command; you can find the name in the corresponding `project.json` file
 - has a dedicated `index.ts` file which is the "public API" of the library